microsoft/mimalloc/bin/readme.md

   mode on Windows arm64.
 Unfortunately we cannot run x64 code emulated on Windows arm64 with the x64 mimalloc override directly (since the C runtime always uses `arm64ec`).
 Instead:
-  1. Build the program as normal for x64 and link as normal with the x64 `mimalloc-override.lib` export library.
+  1. Build the program as normal for x64 and link as normal with the x64 `mimalloc.lib` export library.
-  2. Now separately build `mimalloc-override.dll` in `arm64ec` mode and _overwrite_ your
+  2. Now separately build `mimalloc.dll` in `arm64ec` mode and _overwrite_ your
-     previous (x64) `mimalloc-override.dll` -- the loader can handle the mix of arm64ec
+     previous (x64) `mimalloc.dll` -- the loader can handle the mix of arm64ec
      and x64 code.
-Now use `mimalloc-redirect-arm64ec.dll` to match your new arm64ec `mimalloc-override.dll`.
+Now use `mimalloc-redirect-arm64ec.dll` to match your new arm64ec `mimalloc.dll`.
 The main program stays as is and can be fully x64 or contain more arm64ec modules.
-At runtime, the arm64ec `mimalloc-override.dll` will run with native arm64 instructions while the rest of the program runs emulated x64.
+At runtime, the arm64ec `mimalloc.dll` will run with native arm64 instructions while the rest of the program runs emulated x64.

 [arm64ec]: https://learn.microsoft.com/en-us/windows/arm/arm64ec